-- Use appropriate utensil to feed self - Appropriately and independently use a knife and fork for cutting foods - Always chew with mouth closed - Use napkin to wipe mouth and hands without reminders - Drink out of a cup with no lid - Use a straw to sip liquid - Peel bananas, oranges (other fruit) - Differentiate food from non-food items (\) - Take small bites from whole food items (sandwich, cookie, etc.) (\) - Identify food on plate - Locate all items at a simple place setting (knife, fork, spoon, plate, cup, etc.) (\) - Use bread as a pusher - Use correct posture at the table (move utensil to mouth, not mouth to utensil) - Independently pour a drink - Independently spread using butter/lettuce knife - Use butter knife and fork to cut soft food items (bananas, hotdogs, etc.) - Use correct utensils for eating - Independently pass and serve self from a variety of serving dishes - Independently drink from a drinking fountain - Identify difference between salt and pepper shakers - Use salt and pepper shakers - Eat without being messy (\) - Use condiments from a variety of containers (pumps, squeeze bottles, packets, etc.) - Check for food spills on self - Eating hard/difficult foods (ice cream cone, tacos, spaghetti, etc.) - Independently open all containers - Locate items in place setting in unfamiliar environments with assistance (restaurant, etc.) - Demonstrate skills in eating hard to handle or unusual foods (\) - Demonstrate appropriate social skills when eating unusual/hard to handle foods (tacos, spaghetti, etc.) - Demonstrate knowledge of My Plate nutritional guidelines and foods in each category - Choose foods to eat from each category of the My Plate food group - Locate items in place setting in unfamiliar environment - Locate unusual items in place settings (dessert fork, salad fork, etc.) - Read a menu and make a selection - Follow all procedures at a variety of fast food restaurants with minimal assistance (\) - Eat using skills commensurate with mainstream peers, including the use of a knife or roll to push vegetables or meat to the fork (+) - Ask for assistance from the chef to make food more manageable as appropriate (i.e. lobster, sushi, etc.) - Use a variety of condiments from different types of containers
+- Use spoon and fork to feed self - Use a variety of condiments from different types of containers - Chew with mouth closed - Use napkin to wipe mouth and hands - Drink out of a cup with no lid - Use a straw to sip liquid - Peel bananas, oranges (other fruit) - Differentiate food from non-food items () - Take small bites from whole food items (sandwich, cookie, etc.) () - Identify food on plate - Locate all items at a simple place setting (knife, fork, spoon, plate, cup, etc.) () - Use bread as a pusher - Use correct posture at the table (move utensil to mouth, not mouth to utensil) - Independently pour drink - Independently spread using butter/lettuce knife - Use butter knife and fork to cut soft food items (bananas, hotdogs, etc.) - Cut food with side of fork/spoon as appropriate () - Independently pass and serve self from common food dishes - Independently drink from a drinking fountain - Identify difference between salt and pepper shakers - Use salt and pepper shakers - Eat without being messy () - Use condiments from a variety of containers (pumps, squeeze bottles, packets, etc.) - · Check for food spills on self - Eating hard/difficult foods (ice cream cone, tacos, spaghetti, etc.) - Independently open all containers - Locate items in place setting in unfamiliar environments (restaurant, etc.) - Demonstrate skills in eating hard to handle or unusual foods () - Demonstrate knowledge of My Plate nutritional guidelines and foods in each category - Choose foods to eat from each category of the food pyramid - Locate items in place setting in unfamiliar environment with minimal assistance - Read a menu and make a selection - Follow all procedures at a variety of fast food restaurants with minimal assistance () - Follow procedures at restaurants having waiters or waitresses with minimal assistance () - Follow procedures in commercial cafeteria and buffet lines with minimal assistance ()